rq-Chen/Notes/Programming/Python.md

     - `x = torch.tensor([1, 2, 3], device=device)` or
     - `x = torch.tensor([1, 2, 3]).to(device)`
   - Store model in GPU: `net.to(device)` (no reassignment required)
+    - Note: this command ONLY move the `net.parameters()` and `net.buffers()` to GPU.
+    - If you need to use some untrained tensors (e.g., random noise) in you model and you want it to be on GPU, you need to register them by `register_buffer()`
+    - But if they are the calculation results of some GPU tensors, they will be automatically on GPU (see below)
   - Usually, you don't need to specify the device in the definition of a module if you make sure all inputs are on the same device:
     - e.g. when transfering a list of tensors (maybe of differnt shape so that you cannot convert the list into a larger one) to GPU, you may need to use `[curr.to('cuda') for curr in listTensor]`
     - if the outputs are generated by the processing of input through a series of PyTorch modules, than the output will be on the same device of the input
-      - but if you do other operation involving **a tensor** on another device (so using a number will be OK), e.g. adding a constant offset vector manually, than that will be a problem
+      - but if you do other operation involving **a tensor** on another device (using a number will be OK), e.g. adding a constant offset vector manually, then that will be a problem
     - however, the output of self-defined methods without GPU input (e.g. `initialize_hidden()`) is on CPU by default

 - Define and train a network: see [Pytorch_Basis.ipynb](Pytorch_Basis.ipynb)